News

 To tackle the dual challenges of low adult literacy and health literacy, a multi-faceted approach is necessary.
 Here are some ideas:

 • Incorporate lessons in adult education programs that teach literacy or English language skills in the context of health literacy topics.
 Our Understanding Health and Wellness student course does just this.
-We also have multiple supplemental ESL series from New Readers Press that teach English language learners about the health care system in the US and health vocabulary.
+We also have multiple health literacy resources available from New Readers Press that teach about wellness, the health care system in the US, and health vocabulary.
+Our most recent book series, To Your Health! is being released this month.

 • Advocate for policies that prioritize funding for adult education and health literacy programs to create a foundation for sustainable change in community health.

-Increasing adult literacy rates is crucial to improving our public health outcomes.
+Increasing adult literacy rates is crucial to improving our communities.
 Prioritizing and investing in literacy initiatives is a vital component of achieving better health for all.